-The Gahoi Bania tell a curious story of their origin to the effect that once upon a time there was a certain schoolmaster, one Biya Pande Brahman, who could foretell the future.
+Gahoi is a subgroup of the Banias or Baniya.
+It is a Sanskrit word that means "trader."
+The Startup Journal, a secular Indian paper, reports they are experts in number-crunching and trading.
+They seem to have the business gene and know-how to take financial risks.
+They are bookkeepers who never miss opportunities to make money.
+The Gahoi Bania live in north central India and they have a curious story of their origin which indicates they are of mixed descent from several castes.
+Once upon a time there was a certain schoolmaster, a Biya Pande Brahmin, who could foretell the future.
 One day he was in his school with his boys when he foresaw that there was about to be an earthquake.
-He immediately warned his boys to get out of the building, and himself led the way.
-Only twelve of the boys followed, and the others were still hesitating, when the earthquake began, the school fell in, and they were all buried in the ruins.
-The schoolmaster formed the boys who had escaped into one caste, calling them Gahoi, which is supposed to mean that which is left or the residue; and he determined that he and his descendants would be the priests of the new caste.
-At the weddings of the Gahois an image of the schoolmaster is painted on the house wall, and the bridegroom worships it with offerings of butter and flowers.
-The story indicates clearly that the Gahois are of mixed descent from several castes.
+He immediately warned his boys to get out of the building, and he led the way out.
+Only 12 of the boys followed, and the others were still hesitating.
+When the earthquake began, the school fell in, and the remaining in the classroom were all buried in the ruins.
+The schoolmaster formed the boys who had escaped into one caste, calling them Gahoi, which is supposed to mean that which is left or the residue.
+The teacher determined that he and his descendants would be the priests of the new caste.
+At Gaho weddings, an image of this schoolmaster is painted on the house wall, and the bridegroom worships it with offerings of butter and flowers.

-The rule of exogamy is said to be that a man must not marry in his own gotra nor in the al of his mother or either grandmother.
-Their weddings are held only at the bride's house, no ceremonies being performed at the bridegroom 's.
-At the ceremony the bridegroom stands in the centre of the shed by the marriage-post and the bride walks seven times round him.
-At their weddings the Gahois still use the old rupees of the Nagpur kingdom for presents and payments to menials, and they hoard them up, when they can get them, for this special purpose.
+The Gahoi trade in grain and groceries.
+Many work as bankers, moneylenders and in the finance industry.
+Marriage to one spouse is their norm.
+Among the Gahoi Banias a man must not marry within his own clan nor in that of his mother or either grandmother.
+They always hold their weddings at the bride's house, and no ceremonies are performed at the bridegroom 's.
+At the ceremony the bridegroom stands in the center of the shed by the marriage-post and the bride walks seven times around him.
+At their weddings the Gahois still use the old rupees of the Nagpur Kingdom for presents and payments.
+They hoard this one type of rupees for this special purpose.